An Animal’s Life After Death

 “I was able to drive back home with my mind at rest.
 I finally knew that Dave and Pip were safe and that Carol had at last found peace.”

 What Happens To Animals When They Die?

 Before the Chinese occupation of Tibet, the people used to sieve the soil when building temples so that not a single worm would be harmed.
 The Tibetans believed that souls can reincarnate in any living form, and that a human birth is a very rare and fortunate opportunity.
 In fact, the number of births a soul takes is so immense that one of the worms may have once been your mother in a past life.

 For many animals, this journey starts if it receives love from a human.
 In particular, pets and domestic animals gain a sense of identity because of prolonged exposure to humans.
 Our consciousness “rubs off” on them, so to speak, causing them to forsake much of their instinctive nature and start to develop free will.
-Some people lavish love onto their pets and treat them like their own children.
-Although in many ways this is a form of psychological transference, they are in fact helping the animal progress spiritually.
-The love they lavish on them enables the pet to quickly attain a sense of identity.
+Some people lavish love on their pets and treat them like their own children.
+Although in many ways this is a form of psychological transference, they are helping the animal progress spiritually.
+The love they lavish on them enables the pet to quickly find a sense of identity.
 The owner is thereby helping to create a new soul.
 I suppose you could say that pets are children in a real sense, for their souls are brand new!

 I hope that this article has gone some way in helping you to understand what happens to animals when they die.